DaryeDev/SourceBridge/README.md

 ## Kudos

-Kudos to PortalRunner for letting me know about the NetCon Method.
+Kudos to PortalRunner for letting me know about the NetCon Method, and [@maxdup](https://github.com/maxdup) for [ValveEXE](https://github.com/pySourceSDK/ValveEXE), inspiration and base for the Hijack Method.